Introduction

 Flowcus includes Sidekick — an AI assistant built directly into your workflow.
 Sidekick integrates with your local or remote LLM and brings AI into your task management without leaving the board.
 Use it to:

-• Refine tasks: Improve vague or poorly defined tasks into clear, actionable items
+- Refine tasks: Improve vague or poorly defined tasks into clear, actionable next actions (individually or in batches)

 Sidekick is designed to assist your thinking, not replace it — helping you articulate and organise work more effectively.